About Box at IU

 - Sync files between your desktop and other devices, and access them even when offline

-Enterprise Box accounts are available to all current students, faculty, and staff.
+IU Box accounts are available to all current students, faculty, and staff.

 Getting started and how to find help